ericelric/Chrisflix/README.md

 <h1 align="center">Chrisflix - A Netflix-inspired Trailer Streaming App</h1>

 Chrisflix is a **Netflix-inspired** trailer streaming application built with **React**.
-It leverages the **TMDB API** to display the latest, upcoming, and trending movies and TV shows.
+It leverages the **TMDB API** to display the latest, upcoming and trending movies and TV shows.
 Users can explore content through interactive sliders, search for their favorite titles in real-time and watch trailers on a dedicated player page.

 🚀 **Live Demo**: [Chrisflix on Vercel](https://chrisflix-react.vercel.app/)